lnxpy/hashnode/cllmc1gj9000509jt8cr93f8s.md

 For instance, in the above example, if you make a typo issue and change `B.greet` to `B.great`, your `mypy` would most likely return a non-zero output in the STDOUT meaning the method that's meant to be overridden is not defined in the base class.

 > IMO: I find this little trick quite useful actually.
-Also including a `mypy` execution in your CI pipeline would help you catch such issues.
+Also including a `mypy` execution in your CI pipelines would help you catch such issues.

 ### New `type` Defining